Pension Accumulation Case Study

 Julie was a sales executive and contacted us because she had no pension provision in place.
 She had chosen not to contribute to the group personal pension scheme her previous employer had in place and although her new employer intended to set up a work place pension through the government’s NEST, (National Employment Savings Trust) she wanted to explore the possibility of contributing to both her employer’s NEST scheme and a private pension.

 In our initial free meeting we discussed Julie’s pension goals and timescales.
 In addition, Julie completed a risk questionnaire so we could ascertain her attitude to investment risk and capacity for loss.
 We also worked through a fact find so we had a thorough understanding of her financial circumstances.

 > ACCUMULATION STRATEGY

 We then formulated a pension accumulation strategy with Julie.
-We recommended that she set up a personal pension plan and invested part of her surplus income into a well-diversified multi-asset portfolio within her new pension account.
+Firstly, we recommended that she maximised the available benefits of her employer’s NEST scheme; secondly we recommended that she set up a personal pension plan and invested part of her surplus income into a well-diversified multi-asset portfolio within her new pension account.
 A multi-asset portfolio is a diversified collection of different types of investments such as shares, bonds and property funds from different geographical locations, for example the UK, USA, Europe and Asia.

 > DETAILED REPORT

 Julie chose to proceed with our advice and having set up her personal plan and the investments sitting within her pension wrapper, we now manage the investments on an ongoing basis.
-This means that we watch over the performance of her investment funds and swap them when we believe it is necessary to do so.
-We also rebalance her portfolio in order to keep them in line with her attitudes to investment risk.
+This means that we watch over the performance of her investment funds and switch them when we believe it is necessary to do so.
+We also rebalance her portfolio in order to keep it in line with her attitude to investment risk.